Sunloid/Sunloid/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on a K8s-Blue-Green deployment project
-- 🤔 I’m looking an internship in either DevOps or Cloud
+- 🤔 I’m looking for an opportunity in either DevOps or Cloud
 - 📫 How to reach me: syedrazvi.dev@gmail.com
 - 🌱 I’m Currently taking a course to become a Certified Data Scientist
 <!--